 Single Blade

-Sunset or sunrise photography always produces a rush of emotion because the I can see, feel, hear and smell the passage of time.
+Sunset or sunrise photography always produces a rush of emotion because I can see, feel, hear and even smell the passage of time.
 In the later months of summer, this rush is further emphasized by the warm tan of drying grasses that blanket the ground.

 -